Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/shrike.md

 require repeated adjustments with wings brought to level every few seconds to make certain the aircraft is pointing at the emitter.

-#### pull-up
+#### Pull-up

-The pull-up instruction is guidance for the pilot to initiate a steady rotation back to the horizon, and, if desired, continue into a steady climb state until range requirements are met and the missile is launched.
+The Pull-up instruction is guidance for the pilot to initiate a steady rotation back to the horizon, and, if desired, continue into a steady climb state until range requirements are met and the missile is launched.
 The pilot can choose to either bring the aircraft to near level and stop, or pull further into a low